Blackberry & Raspberry

 GROWING & COOKING TIPS

 In our Tumba backyard, we now have a little row of raspberries along a path that we snack on when passing by.
 The berries we get from the farm mostly go in the freezer as they are highly perishable and make such great smoothies and other recipes that can be used all year long.
 Blackberries and raspberries have distinct tastes but can be prepared in the same way for desserts and jams.
 The blackberry fruit is a little more tart, especially the wild ones, so they can be added in savoury meals like pizzas, salads, sauces, etc. As for raspberries, there is nothing better than to nibble on them fresh but I also like making yoghurt topping, infused vinegar and also freeze some in ice cubes for summer drinks.
-My favourite dessert with both berries is a "fruit picker" version of the Canadian traditional pudding cake called "Pouding chômeur"(recipe coming soon).
+My favourite dessert with both berries is a "fruit picker" version of the Canadian traditional pudding cake called "Pouding chômeur".
 If you live in the right climate, both raspberries and blackberries are easy and hardy perennial plants (but also invasive).
 It is important to control the plants with pruning and use thick gloves as the woody stems are thorny, especially the blackberries.
 The raspberries are straight canes that crop in summer and autumn (or throughout the whole season in some cases).
 Blackberry varieties, like the boysenberry, crop in early summer and the wild blackberries in late summer.
 At this time of year (mid-February), we can enjoy both fresh raspberries and wild blackberries.
-Berry fruits are full of antioxidants, vitamin C and fibres and can be bought locally if you don't grow your own, or go to local fruit stalls and co-ops near you!
+Berry fruits are full of antioxidants, vitamin C and fibres and can be bought locally if you don't grow your own, in local fruit stalls and co-ops!

 Check out related posts, recipes and inspirations: (more to come!)